Miami Nation of Indiana: Late 19th century

+20th–21st centuries

 After passage of the Indian Reorganization Act (1934) the eastern Miami renewed efforts to seek federal tribal recognition.
 On September 30, 1937, the Indiana secretary of state approved a tribal organization named the "Miami Nation of Indians of the State of Indiana."
 However, Congress consistently refused to authorize federal recognition for the Indiana Miami every year from 1938 until 1942, when the tribal council temporarily suspended their lobbying efforts during World War II.
 The group resumed activities after the war.
 In 1966 and 1969 the Indiana Miami were awarded additional settlements for land cession treaties made between 1809 and 1818 that amounted to a total of $2,500 paid to each of the 3,066 members enrolled on its tribal registers.

 In 1980 the Indiana legislature, who recognized the eastern Miami, voted to support federal recognition.
 In July 1984, the Indiana Miami filed a formal petition for federal recognition with the Bureau of Indian Affairs; however, on July 12, 1990, they were informed the group did not meet two of the seven criteria needed to achieve federal recognition: "sufficient evidence of governance" and "evidence of a distinctive community."
 Additional documentation was provided to substantiate the petition, but the Bureau of Indian Affairs confirmed the determination against federal recognition for the tribe on June 9, 1992.
 Subsequent legal efforts failed to reverse the decision.